dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### The CONCAT Function

-The CONCAT function is used to concatenate two or more text values and returns the concatenating string.
+The `CONCAT` function is used to concatenate two or more text values and returns the concatenating string.

-Let's concatenate the FirstName with the City, separating them with a comma:
+Let's concatenate the `FirstName` with the `City`, separating them with a comma:

 ```sql
 SELECT CONCAT(FirstName, ', ' , City) FROM customers;